Tailormap/tailormap-viewer/README.md

 createuser tailormap
 createdb tailormap --owner=tailormap
-psql tailormap -c "alter role tailormap password 'tailormap'" docker run -it --rm --network=host -e SERVER_PORT=8080 ghcr.io/b3partners/tailormap:snapshot
+psql tailormap -c "alter role tailormap password 'tailormap'" docker run -it --rm --network=host \
+  -e SERVER_PORT=8080 \
+  -e SERVER_ADDRESS=localhost \
+  -e MANAGEMENT_SERVER_ADDRESS=localhost \
+  --name tailormap \
+  ghcr.io/b3partners/tailormap:snapshot
 ```

 Specify `-e SPRING_DATASOURCE_URL=jdbc:postgresql://host:port/database -e SPRING_DATASOURCE_USERNAME=user -e SPRING_DATASOURCE_PASSWORD=pass`
 with `docker run` to change the database connection settings.

-Note that by default a management endpoint is started on port 8081.
-Do not expose this publicly.
+Note: you can run without `--network=host` and the `SERVER_PORT`, `SERVER_ADDRESS` and `MANAGEMENT_SERVER_ADDRESS` variables and publish the port with `--publish 8080:8080` if your database is not listening on localhost (connecting to a database on localhost without host network mode can be problematic).
+Of course, you need to specify `SPRING_DATASOURCE_URL`.

+In host network mode the `*_ADDRESS=localhost` variables are needed to avoid exposing the management endpoint publicly if you don't have a firewall.
+The management port should never be publicly exposed because it may disclose internal information.

 ## Default admin account